Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 ![Cloudant Instance](images/cloudant1.png)

-Once selected, you can chose your Cloudant plan - there is a free tier for simple testing that is sufficent to run this CIR example:
+Once selected, you can chose your Cloudant plan - there is a free tier for simple testing that is sufficent to run this CIR example.
+It is recommended you  chose `IAM Only` authentication.

 ![Cloudant Instance](images/cloudant-2.png)